dvilla-exe/Employee-Tracker-CLI/README.md

 to test simply ensure postgres connection, run the application, and check if the changes are saved properly in the database

 ## Demo
-I have also provided a demo of the app and its functionality in the code found at './Employee-Tracker-Demo.mp4'
+I have also provided a demo of the app and its functionality in the code found at './Employee-Tracker-Demo.mp4't This video is also uploaded to youtube at https://www.youtube.com/watch?v=8MNAXq_fTgA.

 ## Questions
 For questions, please contact me via: